 The Lord Humungus is a perfect example of how an outwardly one-dimensional villain can become human through small details.
 Looking at The Road Warrior’s script, one would get the impression that Lord Humungus is just a means of creating conflict, but the visual medium of film allows this character to become two dimensional.
-Cleverly, director George Miller planned for this from the beginning and wrote backstories for all of the characters in the Mad Max franchise.
+Cleverly, director George Miller planned for this from the beginning by wring backstories for each character in the Mad Max franchise.

 The complexity of Lord Humungus shows itself in four key ways.